ID56/Handwritten-Digit-Classifier-with-Tensorflow/README.md

 # Handwritten-Digit-Classifier-with-Tensorflow
-A handwritten digit classifier on the MNIST dataset, using Tensorflow
+Trained on the MNIST dataset, using python and tensorflow.
+Uploaded in Jupyter notebook.

+MNIST database of handwritten digits, courtesy of:
+  Yann LeCun, Courant Institute, NYU
+  Corinna Cortes, Google Labs, New York
+  Christopher J.C.
+Burges, Microsoft Research, Redmond